Senior high school programming

 - that programming decisions be research based, data informed and regularly monitored and reviewed

 In planning for senior high school course instruction, school leaders must consider the following:

-- students needing support in English as a second language or Francisation (Francophone Education)
+- students needing support in English as an Additional Language (EAL) and/or Francisation (francophone education)